slowjams/Pro-ASP.NET-Core-Identity/zzzCookieAuthenticationHandler.md

         ClaimsIdentity ident = new ClaimsIdentity("simpleform");
         ident.AddClaim(claim);

-		await HttpContext.SignInAsync(new ClaimsPrincipal(ident));  // <------ calls `CookieAuthenticationHandler.HandleSignInAsync()` interally and it will send redirect request back to user
+		  await HttpContext.SignInAsync(new ClaimsPrincipal(ident));  // <------ calls `CookieAuthenticationHandler.HandleSignInAsync()` interally and it will send redirect back to user
     }

 	/* <----------------------------------------------------------------------------------incorrect usage to redirect